Reducing Gambling Harms resources

 The National Strategy to Reduce Gambling Harms was launched by the Commission in April 2019 and ran until April 2022.

-We have published a background paper (opens in new tab) for local authorities and local public health providers setting out a rationale for gambling harm being treated as a public health issue as well as a quick guide (opens in new tab) for licensing, public health and related teams to explain the benefits of working together to address gambling harms.
+We have published a background paper (PDF)(opens in new tab) for local authorities and local public health providers setting out a rationale for gambling harm being treated as a public health issue as well as a quick guide (PDF)(opens in new tab) for licensing, public health and related teams to explain the benefits of working together to address gambling harms.

 The LGA and Public Health England's guidance note (opens in new tab) explains the need for a ‘whole council’ approach to tackling gambling related harm.

 The Westminster Government's priorities (opens in new tab) for Public Health England for 2018/19 includes, for the first time, reference to gambling harm (page 6).

 Two Bangor University reports (opens in new tab) consider how gambling can be addressed in a public health context and include a series of recommendations as to how this might be implemented.